|

 a time of great joy and family celebrations that are shared

-by people of all faiths in many countries that trace their
+by people of all faiths in many countries and traces its

 history back through the centuries to the ancient Mesopotamian